ajstudd/DSA/OOP/OOP_with_CPP_Tutorial_Phase_0.md

 **Why Goto is Discouraged:**

-- Makes code hard to read and maintain
+- Makes code hard to read and maintain ("spaghetti code")
-- Can create "spaghetti code"
+- Can create confusing control flow
-- Modern C++ provides better alternatives (loops, functions)
+- Modern C++ provides better alternatives (loops, functions, exceptions)
-- Can lead to logical errors and infinite loops
+- Can lead to logical errors and bugs
+- Violates structured programming principles
+- Bypasses constructors/destructors when jumping

+**Acceptable Uses (Rare):**

+- Breaking out of deeply nested loops (though flags/functions are better)
+- Error handling in C (but C++ has exceptions)
+- Certain low-level or performance-critical code

 **Better Alternative using Functions:**